AinoSpring/mazeCli/README.md

 a random path through the plane and <br />
 then adds different branches to the maze<br />
 which themselves also have branches.<br />
-It saves the maze as a png image.<br />
+It saves the maze as a txt file.<br />

 Usage:<br />
 &nbsp;&nbsp;mazeCli [command]<br />
 <br />
 Available Commands:<br />
 &nbsp;&nbsp;completion - Generate the autocompletion script for the specified shell<br />
-&nbsp;&nbsp;gen -        Generates the maze and outputs it into a png file.<br />
+&nbsp;&nbsp;gen -        Generates the maze and outputs it into a txt file.<br />
 &nbsp;&nbsp;help -       Help about any command<br />
 <br />
 Flags:<br />